Laser Vein Treatments with Vbeam – Nonsurgical

 How many treatments will I need?

-Often, Mission Viejo and OC patients find that 2-3 treatments spaced about 6-8 weeks apart are sufficient.
+Often, OC patients find that 2-3 treatments spaced about 6-8 weeks apart are sufficient.
 However, the number of treatments necessary depends on the number, color, and size of the vessels being treated.

 Do the treatments hurt?